 Some side-impact collisions happen when a driver is reckless towards others.
 For example, someone might speed through a red light without thinking about how it puts others in danger.
 If aggressive driving escalates, it can turn into road rage.

 These are just a few examples of side-impact collision causes.
 If you have suffered injuries from an accident, you might be entitled to compensation from the at-fault driver.
-Reach out to a side-impact collisions lawyer today to learn more.
+Reach out to a side-impact collision lawyer today to learn more.

 Get the strong arm